 “All the fat comics, they’re my favorites,” Farley said in 1997.
 “I watch them over and over again.
 The great comics can fall on their faces, but then they can say, ‘Oh, baby, you’re the greatest.’
 They show their heart and their vulnerability.”

 He would do anything for a laugh

-Farley was touring with Second City in 1989 when he was invited to audition for SNL.
-He later joined the cast as a junior member in 1990 alongside Adam Sandler, Rob Schneider, David Spade, and Chris Rock, and remained there until 1995.
-Bursting with energy and willing to do anything for a laugh, he introduced audiences to popular characters such as motivational speaker Matt Foley, Cindy the Gap Girl, Todd O’Connor of Bill Swerski’s Superfans, the lunch lady, and the hapless stripper auditioning for Chippendales alongside Patrick Swayze.
-His celebrity impressions included Meat Loaf, Tom Arnold, Carnie Wilson, Rush Limbaugh, Jerry Garcia, and Mama Cass.
+Farley was touring with the Second City in 1989 when he was invited to audition for SNL.
+He later joined the cast as a junior member in 1990 alongside Adam Sandler, Rob Schneider, David Spade and Chris Rock, and remained there until 1995.
+Bursting with energy and willing to do anything for a laugh, he introduced audiences to popular characters such as motivational speaker Matt Foley, Cindy the Gap Girl, Todd O’Connor of Bill Swerski’s Superfans, the lunch lady and the hapless stripper auditioning for Chippendales alongside Patrick Swayze.
+His celebrity impressions included Meat Loaf, Tom Arnold, Carnie Wilson, Rush Limbaugh, Jerry Garcia and Mama Cass.

 Hollywood movie success followed with Farley starring in Tommy Boy (1995), then Black Sheep (1996) and Beverly Hills Ninja (1997).
 It was during this period he was in and out of rehab at least 17 times.
 Though public adoration had increased, his self-loathing and destructive ways continued.